KubeJS-Mods/KubeJS/README.md

 git clone https://github.com/KubeJS-Mods/KubeJS.git
 ```

 and import the gradle project using an IDE of your choice!
-(Note: Eclipse *may* have some problems with Architectury's runs, but IDEA and VS Code should work fine.)
+(Note: Eclipse is likely to have problems with Architectury's runs, but IDEA and VS Code should work fine.)

 ### Building